Make the input line parameters accessible to modules

-#1 Updated by Rob Kutschke over 8 years ago
+#1 Updated by Rob Kutschke about 10 years ago

 My preference would be to make the command line information persistable.
 If I have data events that went through a processing chain of: raw data, pass 1 reconstruction, pass2 reconstruction, skim 1, skim 2.
 I would expect to find five command lines persisted.
 My guess is that this information could be put in the run object since that reduces needless repetition (modulo sparse skims).

-#2 Updated by Christopher Green over 8 years ago
+#2 Updated by Christopher Green about 10 years ago

 - Category set to Infrastructure